 As you make decisions about adjustments within the context of each credit, make sure that those adjustments are clearly documented in the “Data sources(s) and notes” field, if not in another reporting field.
 For example, you may elect to use 2019 data even though 2020 data are available or use weighted averages to better reflect the reality of a year that included extreme variations.

-If your institution intended to conduct an updated assessment relevant to a STARS credit in 2020 or 2021 (e.g., of courses, literacy, culture, food purchasing, emissions, equity and inclusion, or employee satisfaction), but those plans have been put on hold by the pandemic, you may report on an older assessment conducted within the previous six years, as long as the assessment methodology is still appropriate for responding to the fields in the version of STARS under which you are reporting.
+If your institution intended to conduct an updated assessment relevant to a STARS credit in between 2020-2022 (e.g., of courses, literacy, culture, food purchasing, emissions, equity and inclusion, or employee satisfaction), but those plans have been put on hold by the pandemic, you may report on an older assessment conducted within the previous six years, as long as the assessment methodology is still appropriate for responding to the fields in the version of STARS under which you are reporting.
 This is an exceptional provision that deviates from the standard requirement that assessments be completed within the previous three years.
 Again, clear documentation is required.